Ethereum-Chile/Eth-Chile_Landing_2025/README.md

 - `public/` - Public static files
 - `src/icons/` - Icon components and assets

+## Deployment Strategy

+### Branch Management

+This project uses a two-branch strategy for development and deployment:

+- **`main`**: Development branch for active development and testing
+  - All new features, bug fixes, and improvements are developed here
+  - Does NOT trigger Vercel deployments
+  - Used for code review and testing before production

+- **`prod`**: Production deployment branch
+  - Contains the latest stable version of the application
+  - ONLY branch that triggers Vercel deployments
+  - Automatically updated from `main` when ready for production

+### Deployment Workflow

+1. **Development**: Work on features in the `main` branch
+2. **Testing**: Test changes locally and in development environment
+3. **Production Update**: Merge `main` into `prod` branch
+4. **Deployment**: Vercel automatically deploys from `prod` branch
+5. **Sync**: Keep both branches in sync by regularly updating `prod`

+### Vercel Configuration

+The project includes a `vercel.json` configuration that ensures:
+- Only the `prod` branch triggers deployments
+- `main` branch changes do not affect production
+- Consistent build and deployment settings

 ## Sponsorship Tiers

 The landing page features an interactive sponsorship section with: